PERSONA

 disability compensation from the Veterans Administration.
 Wife improperly filed a Lis Pendens against husband’s pre-marital house.

 Initially, Lis Pendens were filed against two addresses.
 At mediation, wife and counsel were insisting that husband owned a property in Highlands County.
 Husband had no knowledge of the address in question.
-Only after husband’s counsel performed the most rudimentary of searches, and notified the mediator that the name on the second property was a different James Dean, as any reasonable inquiry would have revealed, as it was co-owned by his wife, counsel of wife removed the second Lis Pendens.
+Only after husband’s counsel performed the most rudimentary of searches, and notified the mediator that the name on the second property was a different persona, as any reasonable inquiry would have revealed, as it was co-owned by his wife, counsel of wife removed the second Lis Pendens.
 Hastily filing a Lis Pendens against an individual’s property who is unrelated to the subject matter at hand demonstrates the carelessness and intent of wife and counsel of wife to litigate first and ask questions last.

 By blocking the sale of pre-marital asset (after husband accepted an offer to buy the property), wife and counsel of wife, have deliberately, in bad faith, denied husband’s right to make a living.
 Bank records in possession of wife and counsel of wife, made accessible through mandatory disclosures, clearly show that the mortgage is paid by husband.
 The most basic, reasonable inquiry made into this matter would reveal that no claim exists in reference to ownership of control of stated property and no nexus between the real property and the lawsuit can be made.